Hero image

 (0)

-OCR A Level Biology A lesson on Phylogeny.
-This is one of eight lessons to meet the specification points for 4.2.2 Classification and Evolution.
-Specification points: 4.2.2 (d) Objectives for this lesson: Define phylogeny and the phylogenetic definition of species.
-Describe how classification is linked to phylogeny.
-Interpret phylogenetic trees.
+OCR A Level Biology A lesson on Nucleotide Monomers and ATP.
+This is one of seven lessons to meet the specification points for 2.1.3 Nucleotides and Nucleic Acids.
+Objectives for this lesson: Know the structure of ADP and ATP.
+Describe the structure of a nucleotide.
+Identify the purines and pyrimidines in DNA and RNA and differences between DNA and RNA nucleotides.
 Check out my other lessons and the accompanying workbook with exam questions (and answer booklet included).
 Please leave a review.